 The mystical understanding of the spiritual journey is that the way up is the way down.
 Teresa of Avila likens the soul to a crystal globe, with God at the centre in radiant light.
 As we go deeper in our relationship with God, we begin to move out in service to others.
 We become people of love.

 The ‘ladder’ that joins heaven to earth is an Old Testament image related to Jacob’s dream (Genesis 28 10–19).
-The image of the ladder was popularized in Christian teaching, and many people believed we moved through ever ascending stages in the spiritual life.
+The image of the ladder was popularized in Christian teaching, and many people believed we moved through ever-ascending stages in spiritual life.
 This was based on a belief that God was ‘up’ in heaven and that we needed to journey upward to be close to God.
 Contemporary spirituality now views the spiritual journey as an interior movement toward the indwelling of God.

 - Compare Kusama’s ‘stairs to heaven’ with the icon of The Ladder of Divine Ascent from St Catherine’s Monastery, Sinai.